Flying Space-A via Joint Base McGuire-Dix-Lakehurst: 7 Things to Know

 Philadelphia International (PHL) is a 1 hr+ drive (50 miles).
 Newark Liberty International (EWR) is slightly farther (about 60 miles) and also about a 1-hr drive.

 Contact individual services for rates, but in general, you can expect to pay $50 – $65 for a shuttle ride to TTN, $90 – $110 to PHL, and $125 – $140 to EWR.
-Most providers also service the New York airports, and rates are upwards of $200.
+Rides to the New York airports are upwards of $200.

 If you want to save money and have time, you can get to any of the civilian airports using buses and/or trains.
 The journey will take 2 – 4+ hours, depending on the airport and chosen modes of transportation.
-Use Rome2Rio to explore the options and to see schedules and costs.
+Use Rome2Rio or Google Maps to explore the options and to see schedules and costs.

 4. Rental cars are the primary local ground transportation option.

-To park in either lot, you must obtain a parking pass from terminal staff after you are selected for a flight.
+The lot is located next to the terminal.
+You must obtain a parking pass from terminal staff after you are selected for a flight.

 Please note that passengers are prohibited from lying across the seats or on the floor of the terminal.
 The USO has a few comfortable chairs to recline if you want to sleep.